Recent Advances of Continual Learning in Computer Vision: An Overview: Discussion

-Secondly, although Hung et al. \cite{hung2019increasingly} has applied continual learning to multi-problem learning, almost all continual learning studies nowadays focus on developing problem-specific continual learning algorithms such as image classification or image semantic segmentation.
-As knowledge can be shared among different computer vision problems, e.g., face recognition, facial identification and facial anti-spoofing, how to continuously learn such kind of shared information in a multi-problem learning setting is worth exploring.
+Secondly, although a few works such as \cite{hung2019increasingly} have applied continual learning to multi-problem learning, almost all continual learning studies nowadays focus on developing problem-specific continual learning algorithms such as image classification or image semantic segmentation.
+As knowledge can be shared among different computer vision problems, e.g., face recognition, facial identification, and facial anti-spoofing, how to continuously learn such kind of shared information in a multi-problem learning setting is worth exploring.

-Thirdly, most of the existing continual learning approaches focus on the fully supervised problem setup with no class overlap between different tasks.
+Thirdly, a large proportion of the existing continual learning approaches focus on the fully supervised problem setup with no class overlap between different tasks.
 However, in real-world scenarios, it is more likely that data instances that come at different time steps are unlabelled and have common classes between each other.
-Hence, there still exists a gap between most existing continual learning problem setups and the real-world scenarios.
-We believe that continual learning methods with other alternative problem setups including unsupervised learning, few-shot learning, or learning with no hard boundary between tasks also warrant further investigations.
+Hence, there still exists a gap between most existing continual learning problem setups and real-world scenarios.
+We believe that continual learning methods with other alternative problem setups including unsupervised learning or self-supervised learning also warrant further investigations.

-Finally, many continual learning works focus on the evaluation of accuracy.
+Finally, many continual learning works focus on the evaluation of performance/accuracy.
 Although some of them force their methods to only use limited memory space, the computation complexity and resource assumption, which are important factors for practical applications, are often not evaluated in many continual learning works.
 Considering the application of continuous learning on lightweight devices, the exploration of lightweight continuous learning methods is also important.